-When you create an AdRoll account, we set you up with your first audience segment: Visitors to Unsegmented Pages (*).
-Without any other segments, this URL-based segment is set up to be a catch all—to catch all visitors to any page of your website.
+When you create an AdRoll account, we set you up with your first audience: Visitors to Unsegmented Pages (*).
+Without any other defined audiences, this URL-based audience is set up to be a catch-all.

 Learn more about how wildcards like * work in practice.

-It is important that you avoid splitting your audience up into too many small segments because it does affect performance.
-The larger the audience segment, the more we can optimize who, where, and when we target your segment's visitors based on user intent signals.
+It's important to avoid splitting your audience up into too many small segments because it can affect performance.
+The larger the audience, the more we can optimize who, where, and when we target your visitors based on user intent signals.

-If you are new to retargeting, are unsure of how much traffic your website gets, or do not have a campaign strategy yet—hold off.
-Let your "Visitors to Unsegmented Pages" segment populate for 30 days.
-Capturing all activity on your website, the segment will grow much faster into a viable segment that you can target right away in your first campaign.
-In addition, doing this will give you a clearer idea of your total monthly unique traffic so you can make an informed decision on how granular to get with your segments moving forward.
+If you're new to AdRoll, are unsure of how much traffic your website gets, or don't have a campaign strategy yet—hold off.
+Let your "Visitors to Unsegmented Pages" audience populate for 30 days.
+Capturing all activity on your website, the audience will grow quickly.

 Create a Conversion Audience

 You need to create a conversion audience to measure how successful your ad campaigns are.
 Create conversion audiences the same way you create any audience, but make sure you check the This is a conversion audience box.